narrrl/niru-cmdd/README.md

                 if (args.size() > 0) {
                     // get key to trigger command
                     String key = args.get(0);
-                    // remove the key from the arguments args.remove(key);
-                    // set arguments for the command context ctx.setArgs(args);
+                    ctx.setArgs(args);
                     // run dispatcher
                     try {